Appdynamics/redis-monitoring-extension/README.md

-RedisMonitor
+Redis Monitor
 ============
-This eXtension works only with the Java agent.
+This extension works only with the Java agent.

 ## Use Case